Frequently Asked Questions

 When can I expect to receive my Date Confirmation Mailer?

 If you made a reservation before April, you will receive a confirmation postcard.
-Beginning March/April, a detailed Date Confirmation Mailer will be mailed to you.
+At the beginning of April, a detailed Date Confirmation Mailer will be mailed to you.

 Is there a deadline to make a reservation for a program?